Cheryl enjoys writing articles that inspire the reader to think about issues.

 I began to ponder the hundreds of men, and women, who walked or drove that way each day.
 Not one of them thought to make a simple phone call that would get what was left of the skunk off the sidewalk.
 Before I knew it, August was upon us.
 People simply ignored that mass that was on the ground as if it did not matter.
 When I shared this with my oldest son, he asked me what I expected, based on the location.
 The skunk was in a working-class area, mixed with deep pockets of poverty.
 Individuals who are thinking about where their next meal is coming from, or are running trying not to miss a bus, have the weight of the world on their shoulders and could care less about a dead skunk.

 The employees of the upholstery company are probably barely making enough money to survive and their minds are elsewhere.
 The sight and stench of the polecat, just blended in with the other scenery and smells of that neck of the woods.
 It was not that those who passed this animal were being lax, they simply were worn down by the cares of life.
 In my opinion, this is why you see rundown homes in impoverished neighborhoods, with three or four broken down vehicles in the yard.
 With a lack of money and a feeling of hopelessness comes the inability to focus on what others so easily comprehend.
 I recall once when my husband was out of work and we were barely making it, his older brother commented that our vehicle needed washing.
 He had worked for the General Electric company for 30 years at that time, had never missed a paycheck or a meal.
 He kept his vehicles spotless because he had the time, money and mindset to do so.
 My husband and I were concerned about feeding our children and meeting the mortgage, so a clean car was the least of our worries.
 When our situation changed, then so did our behavior.
 Things really cannot change for the disenfranchised, until there is a change.
+An update to this story is that today January 30 nine months late, whats left of the skunk is still there.

 Too broke to pay attention